Ilva (company): From the commissioners to ArcelorMittal (2012–2018)

 In 2012, an investigation for environmental crimes and pollution led the Taranto prosecutor to order the seizure without the right to use the plants in the furnace area.
-To safeguard the establishment and employment, the Italian government has initiated the company commissioner procedure and launched an international tender for a assignment of the same.
+To safeguard the establishment and employment, the Italian government initiated the company commissioner procedure and launched an international tender for an assignment of the same.
 Since January 2015, the company has been under extraordinary administration pursuant to the Marzano Law.

-By March 2017, ArcelorMittal was leading a consortium bidding for Ilva.
+By March 2017, ArcelorMittal was leading a consortium bidding for ILVA.
 The ArcelorMittal consortium was selected as the preferred bidder over a different consortium led by JSW Steel after it was able to pledge a production increase and guarantee employment levels.
-The final decision was waiting on Italy’s ministry of economic development.
+The final decision was waiting on Italy's ministry of economic development.
 In June 2017, the lease was agreed.

-On 5 June 2017, ArcelorMittal and partners won approval to purchase Ilva for €1.8 billion.
+On 5 June, ArcelorMittal and partners won approval to purchase Ilva for €1.8 billion.
 The buyers were the AM Investco consortium, which beyond ArcelorMittal included Marcegaglia and Banca Intesa Sanpaolo.
 In its bid, AM Investco also pledged to make investments into Ilva of €2.4 billion until 2023.
 The consortium's plan would cut the 14,220 jobs down to under 10,000 by 2018 and would stabilize at 8,500 by 2023.
 In November 2017, the agreement had yet to be approved by the European Commission competition bureau.

 ArcelorMittal Italia (2018–2020)

-ILVA is part of ArcelorMittal Group as of 1 November 2018.

-On 5 November 2019 ArcelorMittal announced its intention to withdraw from the transfer agreement, returning it to Ilva, in extraordinary administration, within 30 days.
+ILVA became part of ArcelorMittal Group as of 1 November 2018.
+The Italian government wanted to hold ArcelorMittal liable for the health impacts of the steel plant.
+On 5 November 2019, ArcelorMittal announced its intention to withdraw from the transfer agreement, returning it to ILVA, in extraordinary administration, within 30 days.
 Procedures to shut down the plant were started, then on 18 November interrupted under legal and political pressure.

 Return to ownership of the Italian state (2020–2021)

-In 2020 the process of returning to commissioners' management and ownership of the Italian state began, under the protection of the penal shield.
+In 2020, the process of returning to commissioners' management and ownership of the Italian state began under the protection of the penal shield.
 The implementation of all the modernization procedures and environmental sustainability of the Taranto plant would continue.

 Acciaierie d'Italia (2021–present)

 On 23 April 2021, an extraordinary meeting of shareholders approved the change of the company name of Am InvestCo Italy to Acciaierie di Italia Holding.
 Its subsidiaries also changed names: Arcelor Mittal Italia became Acciaierie d'Italia, Arcelor Mittal Italy Energy became AdI Energia, ArcelorMittal Italy Maritime Services became AdI Servizi Marittimi, ArcelorMittal Italy Tubular became AdI Tubiforma and ArcelorMittal Socova became AdI Socova.
-It was forecast at the time that, because of scheduled additional investments, in 2022 the Italian state would control 60% while ArcelorMittal would hold the balance.
+It was forecast at the time that, because of scheduled additional investments, the Italian state would control 60% while ArcelorMittal would hold the balance.
+Instead, Acciaierie d'Italia Holding is held by Invitalia, with a stake of 38%, while the remaining 62% is owned by ArcelorMittal SA.